external-secrets/external-secrets/Spec.md

     # None does not create a secret (future use with injector)
     creationPolicy: 'Merge'

-    # specify a blueprint for the resulting Kind=Secret
+    # Specify a blueprint for the resulting Kind=Secret
     template:
       type: kubernetes.io/dockerconfigjson # or TLS...